caioertai/setup-reloaded-content/macos/11-basic-gems/instructions.md

 ## Installing some gems

----
+> We're going to install some gems.
+Gems are libraries written in ruby and published on a website that we can download and use using a tool called bundler, that you alread have ;) Once a gem exists in this website, we just have to run `gem install gem_name` in the terminal to download it.

-:warning: If you are in **China** :cn:, you should update the way we'll install gem with the following commands.
+⚠️ If you are in **China** 🇻🇳, you should update the way we'll install gem with the following commands.
 If you are not in China, well just skip this and go directly to the next `gem install` command!

 ```bash
 # China only!